andychu221/CLM-Solution/README.md

 Clone or download the repository.

-Open the index.html (or your named HTML file) directly in your web browser (e.g., Chrome, Firefox, Edge).
+Open the index.html directly in your web browser (e.g., Chrome, Firefox, Edge).

 That's it!
 The application will be fully functional in your browser.